indubitablement2/eos/README.md

   * The size of 2 frigates.

 * Cruiser:
-  * 3 heavy or equivalent weapons.
+  * 3 heavy or equivalent turrets.
   * The size of 2 destroyers.
-  * Slow turn rate.

 * Experimental
   * 6 heavy or equivalent weapons.
-  * Often has unique built-in weapon.
+  * Has unique built-in weapon or module.
-  * Has fortress like capability.
   * The size of 2+ cruisers.
   * Very slow.
   * Ludicrously expensive to maintain.
   * Can not be build (no blueprint hence the name).

+* Fortress
+  * Handle trade, build ship and production.
+  * Immobile.
+  * Can not be player controlled.

 ### Design (lore)
 Weapon and ship have designer.